Dybala to Juventus team-mate Ronaldo: We hate you in Argentina! | Goal.com

 Ronaldo moved to Juventus in 2018, ending the on-field rivalry in La Liga, but the debate still continues as to which of the two should be counted as his rival's better.

-"I said to him, 'Cristiano, in Argentina, we hate you a bit because of your figure, because of how you are, of how you walk'," Dybala said in an interview with the Argentinian Football Association.
+"I said to him, 'Cristiano, in Argentina, we hate you a bit because of your figure, because of how you are, of how you walk.
+The truth is that you've surprised me because I've found you to be different'," Dybala said in an interview with the Argentinian Football Association.

-"'The truth is that you've surprised me because I've found you to be different.'"

-Dybala is one of the few stars to have played alongside both Ronaldo and Messi, giving the forward a unique insight into two of the greatest to ever play the game.
+Dybala is one of the few stars to have played alongside both Ronaldo and Messi, giving the forward a rare insight into two of the greatest to ever play the game.

-However, the Juventus star came under fire last year when he said that he found it difficult to play alongside Messi with Argentina.
+However, the Juventus star came under fire last year when he said that he found it difficult to play alongside Messi with Argentina, due to them playing in a similar position.

-With both Messi and Dybala playing a similar position, the Juventus star has said he has struggled to combine with the Barcelona legend.

 Dybala says he has since talked tactics with Messi as the two have looked to find an understanding of how they fit together positionally.